By Metal Dave

 I first met Ginger in 2004 when his band, the Wildhearts, returned to America following an extended absence.
 I didn’t know it at the time, but the Brit’s personal life was as troubled as his various bands (The Throbs, Quireboys, Wildhearts, SilverGinger5, Brides of Destruction and others I’m surely forgetting).

-When he phoned me out of the blue in 2005 to say he was back in Texas recording a solo album at Willie Nelson’s studio (photo right), I jumped at his invitation to visit and get an exclusive interview for Classic Rock magazine.
-By the time I left the studio nearly 48 hours later (as Ginger would say, it was quite a “stormer!”), I not only scored a coming-clean interview, but also a recorded guest spot on his album, “Valor Del Corazon” (I’m the spooky voice doing the “Pants on Fire!” outro on the song, ‘L.O.V.E.’).
+When he phoned me out of the blue in 2005 to say he was back in Texas recording a solo album at Willie Nelson’s studio, I jumped at his invitation to visit and get an exclusive interview for Classic Rock magazine.
+By the time I left the studio countless hours later (as Ginger would say, it was quite a “stormer!”), I not only scored a coming-clean interview, but also a recorded guest spot on his album, “Valor Del Corazon” (I’m the spooky voice doing the “Pants on Fire!” outro at the 5:08 mark linked below).

 Today, Ginger is happier and healthier than ever.
 His new highs include the gym, Twitter and playing guitar for an all-star band of glam-venomous killers led by Hanoi Rocks singer Michael Monroe.
 I caught two Monroe gigs at SXSW 2010 (photo below) and can honestly say both were among the top 10 gigs I’ve EVER seen (you couldn’t beat the setlist with a fist of brass knuckles!).
 Considering the RLF lineup of Monroe, Ginger, bassist Sami Yaffa (Hanoi Rocks/Jetboy), guitarist Steve Conte (New York Dolls) and drummer Karl Rockfist (Chelsea Smiles/Danzig), how could it be any less than high-voltage?